 Turns out, so-called Smart keys have made us all look pretty dumb.
 The mimic of the signal, ushering you into your vehicle has been a hands-free convenient keyless entry for over a decade.
 Because we’re all now too lazy to fumble for our keys, our cars are now easy targets for lifting.

-I should know, I have the unlucky fate of having not one, but two SUVs stolen from me under twelve months.
+I should know, I have the unlucky fate of having not one, but two SUVs stolen from me in under twelve months.

 Since the cops can’t do anything, and the government doesn’t care enough to make this a priority here’s a smidge of what I’ve learned in becoming a two-time car loser.
 Dude!